fengwang/random_variate_generator/ReadMe.md

                    const final_type c = final_type(1),
                    const final_type k = final_type(1),
                    const final_type r = final_type(1),
-                   const seed_type sd = 0 ) noexcept
+                   const seed_type sd = 0 ) noexcept;

 The constructor expects 5 paremeters.
-The first parameter, _n_, is an interger representing index of the distribution in Burr family subject to 0 < n < 13, while _c_, _k_ and _r_ are positive real numbers, and the last paremeter, _sd_, is for the engine employed by the distrubtion, and if _sd_ is not provided, a default one will be used.
+The first parameter, _n_, is an interger representing index of the distribution in Burr family, which is subject to 0 < n < 13, while _c_, _k_ and _r_ are positive real numbers, and the last paremeter, _sd_, is for the engine employed by the distrubtion, and if _sd_ is not provided, a default one will be used.

 ###### Burr operator()

 	return_type operator()() const noexcept;

-Generates a new random variate that follows Binomial distribution.
+Generates a new random variate that follows __Burr__ distribution.

 ##### Burr Example